SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 These are just a few of my favorite bars and restaurants in Eureka Valley in San Francisco.

 If you are looking for some of the best food in this area, you will want to go to Starbelly.
-It has both indoor and outdoor seating, delicious meals, and won the 2015 Bib Gourmand award from the Michelin Guide, so you know it is amazing.
+They serve delicious meals with both indoor and outdoor seating.
+They won the 2015 Bib Gourmand award from the Michelin Guide, so you know it is amazing.

-I highly recommend getting reservations as it is almost always packed.
+I highly recommend making reservations as it is almost always packed.

 3583 16th Street

-The Lookout is always a great bar and restaurant to visit if you want to have some great bites, drinks, and watch over the lively area where 16th street, Noe Street, and Market Street all meet up.
+Known as one of the best gay bars in town, Lookout is always the place to visit if you want to have some great bites and drinks while watching over the lively area where 16th Street, Noe Street, and Market Street all meet.

 I love this stop because you can see all the streetcars turn around here as well as the people having fun in the Castro District.
 There is an upper level outdoor deck which has amazing views.